damien-meere/full_stack_milestone/README.md

 a stock warning becomes visible on the Product Detail page.
 This calls out when the stock level is critical, and when the stock is depleted.
 Once the stock is depleted, the 'Add to Bag' button is disabled, so the customers cannot add the product to an order, that the store can't fulfil (As illustrated in the [View Inventory Status of a product](#view-inventory-status-of-a-product) section).
 Therefore, when a product is back in stock, the superuser needs to be able to update the stock level for that specific product, and as such, re-enable the 'Add to Bag' button on that product.
-As with the above user stories, this functionality can be accessed either by selecting the 'Edit' button on a particular product, or indeed accessing the Product object from the Django Admin Interface. the
+As with the above user stories, this functionality can be accessed either by selecting the 'Edit' button on a particular product, or indeed accessing the Product object from the Django Admin Interface.

 [Back to top](#Introduction)